Why is the US so Dry? 2 Solutions!

 The West of America is dry due to overuse and climate change.

-The west of the United States has been particularly hard hit by a drought.
-It’s drying up lake Mead which is the largest reservoir in the U.S. A reservoir is human created lake (not natural) usually due to a damn on a river.
+The western United States has been particularly hard hit by a drought.
+It’s drying up Lake Mead, which is the largest reservoir in the U.S. A reservoir is a human-created lake (not natural), usually due to a dam on a river.

 A drought is caused by 3 things.